So...lets say you happen to get you hands on a beautiful old-school BOSCH PBM V-1 cordless drill.

 All you'll need is the following:

-1) 2 x 18650 li-ion UNPROTECTED batteries (branded is better than generic Chinese)
+1) 2 x 18650 li-ion UNPROTECTED batteries (branded and new is better) (UPGRADED, see last step)

 3) A small rotary tool (I used a Dremel with metal cutting discs)